Department of Asian Studies

 pdf

 To demonstrate our deep respect for diversity and inclusion, which can unfold in the most exciting way through the exchange of ideas and knowledge as well as transcultural dialogues, this conference will also be the inaugural part of the European Summer of Chinese Philosophy 2025.
 The 24th ISCP Conference will convene in Ljubljana, Slovenia, from June 20 to 23.
 Following this, the 5th Conference of the European Association for Chinese Philosophy (EACP), themed "Selfhood and Externality," is scheduled for June 26 to 28 at the University of Iceland in Reykjavik (contact person: Geir Sigurðsson, email: geirs@hi.is).
 Subsequently, from July 4 to 6, the 1st Education Network of the European Association of Chinese Philosophy (EN-EACP) Conference will take place at the Free University of Berlin, Germany.
-This event is titled “Mirroring Civilizations: Paths Between Daoist and pre-Socratic Philosophies” (contact person: Fabian Heubel, email: fabian.heubel@posteo.de).
+This event, which is a seminar workshop mainly addressing the graduate students, is titled “Way and Being: Between Daoist and Pre-Socratic Approaches” (contact persons: Fabian HEUBEL (heubel@gate.sinica.edu.tw) and Dimitra AMARANTIDOU (damarantidou@um.edu.mo).

 The 24th ISCP conference will also mark a major milestone in the history of our society as it celebrates its 50th anniversary.
 It will once again demonstrate that the Society, founded by Professor Cheng Chung-Ying in 1975, has proven to be one of the most important bridges between Western and Chinese philosophy and an important platform for a much-needed transcultural philosophical dialog in the half century of its existence.
 With this historic meeting, we want to show that it has developed and will continue to flourish in a highly positive manner, demonstrating its respect for diversity and inclusion, which are also among the most important features of the Chinese philosophical tradition.